buildpacks/rfcs/text/0000-stack-buildpacks.md

 - *userspace buildpack* - the traditional definition of a buildpack (i.e. does not run as root, and runs against an app)
 - *launch image* - the final image produced by a buildpack build.
 It consists of a run-image combined with layers created by buildpacks.

-A new type of buildpack, called a Stack buildpack, may run against a stack (both build and run images) in order to extend it in ways that are only possible by running privileged commands.
+A new type of buildpack, called a stack buildpack, may run against a stack (both build and run images) in order to extend it in ways that are only possible by running privileged commands.
 Unlike userspace buildpacks, stack buildpack can modify any path on the filesystem.
 Userspace buildpack can only create/modify disjoint layers (either by adding a dir to `<layers>` or modifying an app slice), which makes possible features like individual layer reuse that is independent or ordering.

-A stackpack may also define a list of mixins that it provides to the stack, or indicate that it will provide _any_ mixin.
+A stackpack may also define a list of mixins that it can provide to the stack, or indicate that it can provide _any_ mixin.
 In this way, a stack that is missing a mixin required by a buildpack may have that mixin provided by a stack buildpack.

 A stack provider may choose to include stack buildpacks with the stack they distribute.
-If a stack includes any stack buildpacks, the following will occur when the build phase starts:
+If a stack includes a `/cnb/stack/order.toml` file and associated stackpacks, then the following will occur:

+* Before any lifecycle phases:
-1. The platform may compare the list of requested mixins with the static list of mixins provided by the stack buildpacks, and fail the build if it chooses to do so.
+    1. The platform may compare the list of mixins that are statically required by all buildpacks (in the `stacks` sections of their `buildpack.toml` files) with the static list of mixins provided by the stack buildpacks (in the `stacks` sections of their `buildpack.toml` files), and fail the build if it chooses to do so.

+* During the detect phase:
     1. The lifecycle will compare the list of required mixins to the list of mixins provided by stack and stack buildpacks in accordance with [stage-specific mixin rules](https://github.com/buildpacks/rfcs/pull/109).
 If any mixins are still not provided, the build will fail.
+To accomplish this, the list of run-time and build-time mixins that are already present in the run image and build image must be provided to the detector.
-1. The lifecycle will run the detect phase for all stackpacks defined in the build-image.
+    1. The lifecycle will run the detect phase for all stackpacks defined in the `/cnb/stack/order.toml`, and then for all userspace buildpacks defined in `/cnb/order.toml`.
-1. The lifecycle will execute the stack buildpack build phase for all passing stackpack(s).
-If no stack buildpacks pass detect, the build will continue the build phase as normal (running userspace buildpacks).
-1. After, during, or before the lifecycle's build phase, the lifecycle will begin a new phase called _extend_.
-1. During the extend phase, stack buildpacks that passed detection will run against the run images accordingly (see details below).

 # How it Works